2014 Italian Grand Prix: Race

 Hülkenberg lost ninth to Räikkonen on the same lap and Bottas was unable to find the space at Parabolica corner to attempt a pass.
 Bottas did however overtake Hülkenberg for tenth at the Rettifilo chicane.
 Chilton entered the Variante della Roggia chicane too fast on lap six, and hit the second set of kerbs at the corner, launching his airborne car into the barrier, ending his race.
 The safety car was not needed.
 Rosberg led by almost four seconds by the conclusion of the lap and moved his brake bias towards the front of his car.
 As Massa went faster Rosberg did the same in response.
 On the following lap, Rosberg locked his tyres into the Rettifilo chicane at 206 mph, drove onto an escape road and slalomed through obstacles to retain the lead.
 His advantage over Massa fell to two seconds.
 Hamilton used DRS to steer left before the Rettifilo chicane and passed Massa for second on the 10th lap.

 Hamilton began drawing closer to Rosberg but required a further few laps to pull clear from Massa; he did not attack Rosberg and stayed out of his teammate's slipstream, nursed his tyres and minimised his fuel usage.
-Bottas overtook Räikkönen for ninth on lap 13; the next lap, he slipstreamed past Pérez on the left for ninth into the Rettifilo chicane.
+Bottas overtook Räikkönen for ninth on lap 13; the next lap, he slipstreamed past Pérez on the outside for eighth into the Rettifilo chicane.
 Bottas overcame Alonso's defence on the outside to take seventh on the main straight during lap 16.
 Two laps later, Bottas passed Button on his right for sixth.
 Red Bull elected to bring Vettel into the pit lane at the end of the same lap for hard compound tyres to try and pass Magnussen on pit stop strategy rather than duel Bottas.
 Pérez followed in response the following lap.
 Bottas passed Magnussen for fourth at the Rettifilo chicane on lap 21.
-Magnussen and Alonso made their pit stops on the next lap, rejoining in ninth and eleventh, behind Vettel and Pérez separated them.
+Magnussen and Alonso made their pit stops on the next lap, rejoining in ninth and 11th, behind Vettel and Pérez separated them.
 Magnussen slid exiting the Variante della Roggia chicane trying to pass Pérez.

 Daniel Ricciardo finished fifth after a late race move up the field.